 Wei Xu is an associate professor at the Institute for Interdisciplinary Information Sciences (IIIS) of Tsinghua University in Beijing.
 He is also an associate director of the Tsinghua’s Institute of Financial Technology and director of its blockchain research center.
 His research interest includes distributed system design, data science, especially their applications in financial technology.
 He has published 50+ research papers in leading venues.
 He received faculty research awards from Google and IBM, graduate student advising award and employee perfomance award from Tsinghua and multiple best paper awards at leading academic conferences.
 He received his B.S.E. from Univ. of Penn and Ph.D. from UC Berkeley.
 Before Tsinghua, he worked for Google as a software engineer for 2.5 years.

 Quantum information and quantum optics

-Computational Biology, Machine Learning, Big Data
+Computational Biology Machine Learning Big Data

 Graph Algorithms, Data Structures, Computational Theory

 Chongjie Zhang is an Assistant Professor in the Institute for Interdisciplinary Information Sciences at Tsinghua University.
 Before joining the faculty, he worked as a postdoc at Massachusetts Institute of Technology on studying robotics with applications on manufacturing.
 He received his Ph.D. from University of Massachusetts Amherst in 2011.
-His research focuses on machine learning and planning for decision making and control, with an emphasis on reinforcement learning and multi-agent collaboration.
-Applications of his work includes autonomous robotic systems, sensor networks, cloud computing, as well as resource management.
+His research focuses on machine learning and planning for decision making and control, with an emphasis on deep reinforcement learning and multi-agent learning.
+Applications of his work includes autonomous robotic systems, games, sensor networks, cloud computing, as well as resource management.

 Computer Networks, Distributed Systems、Cybersecurity